 A primary means by which this was to be achieved was through the printing and dissemination of political texts and tracts.
 Sometimes this involved reprinting well-known texts, such as Thomas Paine’s The Rights of Man, which had first appeared in London a year earlier.
 According to the secretary of the SSCI, John Alcock, Gales received over 1400 subscriptions ahead of publishing a six pence edition of the Rights of Man for the society (Alcock in Goodwin 2016, 159).
 In her memoirs, Winifred Gales later claimed that ‘we had sold hundreds of Paine’s works […] and printed thousands by order of the Constitutional Society’ (W Gales, 47).
 At other times, Gales furnished the SSCI with compilations of extracts from works by republican radicals, or with copies of texts produced by SSCI members themselves, such as the ‘Address to Britons’ discussed later in this chapter.
 As E. J. Hobsbawm colourfully describes, the SSCI’s proclaimed intention in circulating this material was to demonstrate to its members ‘that reason can cut like an axe through the undergrowth of custom which kept men enslaved’ (1972, 4).

 In the years following the establishment of the SSCI, however, the national mood had changed.
 When it was funded, many in England were watching the events of the French Revolution play out across the channel with a sense of optimism and excitement, the storming of the bastille a new dawn of democratic possibility across all of Europe.
-When describing the reception of the French Revolution in England, David Duff writes that ‘one modern commentator has spoken of “the dizzying sense of total possibility” during the early years of the revolution.’
-(Duff 1999, 25).
+When describing the reception of the French Revolution in England, David Duff writes that ‘one modern commentator has spoken of “the dizzying sense of total possibility” during the early years of the revolution’ (Duff 1999, 25).
 Robert Southey captured the mood well when we claimed that ‘old things seemed to have passed away, and nothing was dreamt of but the regeneration of the human race’ (Southey in Dowden 1881, 52).
 In this climate, the parliamentary reform that the SSCI was agitating for seemed credible.
 By February of 1793, however, Louis XVI had been executed, war had broken out in France, and the British government came to view organised societies agitating for parliamentary reform with increasing hostility.
 Given the well-publicised activities of the SSCI, Sheffield was a site of particular concern: ‘if any place was to be a Faubourg St Antoine to an English Revolution, it was surely Sheffield’ (Armitage 1910, 131).